About Michael.

 need a headshot for your event?

+With a master’s in Conflict Resolution and Reconciliation from Trinity College Dublin at Belfast, Michael has spent over two decades traveling to Israel and Palestine and sitting in story circles from Cape Town to Kigali to US prisons.
 In 2013, he brought a bit of Belfast home and founded Tenx9 Nashville, now Nashville’s longest-running storytelling series.
-Over 11 years and 1,000+ true personal stories later, Michael is still hosting it—because he believes gathering to tell the truth might be one of the most sacred things we can do.
+Over 11 years and 1,000+ true personal stories later, Michael is still hosting it—because he believes gathering to tell the truth of living might be one of the most sacred things we can do.

-This is Michael’s work: to walk with others into the dark forests of their stories and help them find the wild way through.
+This is Michael’s work—to walk with others into the dark forests of their lives and help them find the wild way through.

 Bios for Event Use